ahmedasar00/ALXprodev-Devops/REAME.md

 - Rate limiting is implemented to be respectful to the API
 - All scripts are executable and can be run independently
 - The project demonstrates both sequential and parallel processing approaches

-## License

-This project is part of an educational curriculum and is intended for learning purposes.

-## Author

-Created as part of the ALX DevOps Advanced Shell Scripting curriculum.